 Check that devices are selected correctly as described in the Scoping Networks section earlier.

-Please ensure that all the devices that hold company data (including emails) have been included in the scope and have a supported Operating System.
+Please ensure that all the devices that hold company data (including emails) and connect to the internet have been included in the scope and have a supported Operating System.
+The device itself must also be supported.
+Beware some Android devices may be running a “supported” Operating System (such as iOS 9) but the manufacturer is not releasing updates for that model.

 The assessment cannot be marked if the Mobile device’s operating system versions are not presented correctly.
-This is the degree of detail we require:
+This is the degree of detail we require for the Operating System:

 - Android 9.1

-As with A2.6 (above), please check carefully before submission that the mobile operating systems are supported.
-Our assessors will not be able to identify unsupported or unpatched versions if they are not declared.
-The question will be unscored (therefore fail) if insufficient detail is given.
+As with A2.6 (above), please check carefully before submission that the mobile devices and operating systems are supported.
+Our assessors will not be able to identify or unpatched versions if they are not declared.
+The question will therefore be un-scored (therefore fail) if insufficient detail is given.

-Also, for A2.6 and 2.7 above, we recommend consulting the following resources before submitting your responses:
+Also, for A2.6 and 2.7 above, we recommend consulting the following resources to help you before submitting your responses to ensure the operating systems are supported:

 Linux: Visit the relevant release eg. https://ubuntu.com/about/release-cycle

 Please list all networks that are managed by the organisation.
-You don’t have to list the details of all home user networks (unless configured by your company) or those of Internet Cafes.
+You don’t have to list the details of all devices either on home user networks (unless configured by your company) or those of Internet Cafes.

 For those companies working in shared office facilities, we would really like to see a firewall installed in-front of your company machines (i.e. so that you can then manage a “company” network), but we appreciate that this cannot always be achieved.